Hezlepinc/ops-cloud/README.md

    `matrix.site: [sparky, hezlepinc, <brand>]` and map its secret name if it differs from the convention.

-4. Push to `develop` and watch Actions.
+4. Create PR `dev` → `staging` and watch Actions.
 The job rsyncs `infra/wordpress/themes/hello-child/` and runs `deploy/post-deploy.sh` to activate the theme.

 5. Verify in WP Admin → Appearance → Themes, or via CLI